sap-tutorials/How-Tos/tutorials/2017/02/vora-ova-install/vora-ova-install.md

 [ACCORDION-BEGIN [Step 11: ](Share the folder from the host system - optional)]

+There is a new directory `/mnt/hgfs` created as a result of VMware Tools installation in the previous step. `HGFS` stands for Host-Guest File System.

+It is a place to be used for shared folders.
 Shared folder allows you to exchange files between host and guest operating systems.
 The below procedure may not work for all combinations of operating systems and virtual machine players.
 Please refer to the vendor's documentation for your specific setup.

-Execute `vmhgfs-fuse /mnt/hgfs/`

-Select **`Player > Manage > Virtual Machine Settings > Options > Shared Folders`**.
+Select **Player > Manage > Virtual Machine Settings > Options > Shared Folders**.

 Change **Folder sharing** to `Always enabled` and click **Add**.
 In the wizard browse the host system folder you want to share with your VM and provide the name under which it will be visible.